JelindoGames/UnityVisualScriptingTutorials/Tutorials/0_WhyVisualScripting.md

 **Visual scripting** is a way to represent game logic that uses visual elements instead of traditional code.
 It's a common tool in modern game engines, built to help non-programmers understand and modify what happens in a game.

 The specifics vary a bit across engines.
-Programs like Scratch have users assemble lego-like blocks together, while Unity and Unreal use nodes and edges.
-I'll be focusing on Unity's version, but the core ideas here should carry over to other node-and-edge-driven systems.
+Programs like Scratch have users assemble lego-like blocks together, while Unity and Unreal have users draw connections between nodes.
+I'll be focusing on Unity's version, but the core ideas here should carry over to other systems.

 ## The Benefits